Routes

 Hiking

-Class castle ruins, where children can go on their discovery tour.
-At the entrance there is a small donation box for the preservation of this beautiful ruin. 👍Please note: The castle ruins of Neu Scharfeneck have been closed since October 2nd, 2019 due to dilapidation.
+Great castle ruin, where children can also go on a discovery tour.
+At the entrance a small donation box for the preservation of this beautiful ruin.
+Please note: The Neuscharfeneck castle ruin has been closed since 02.10.2019 due to dilapidation.

 Current information is available at: